A graph theoretic interpretation of the mean first passage times: A forest expression for the mean first passage times

-Let us combine (\ref{Meyer3.3entry}) and (\ref{L+viaForests}) to obtain a forest representation of the mean first passage times.
-First, observe that since the Markov chain under consideration is ergodic, the corresponding digraph $G$ has spanning converging trees.
-Thus, the forest dimension of $G$ is~1.
-Consequently, for every $i,j=1\cdc n$, each maximum in-forest converging to $j$ has $i$ in the same (unique!) tree.
-Therefore, the $(j,j)$ and $(i,j)$ entries of $Q_{n-d}=Q_{n-1}$ are the same.
-The difference \beq f_{ij}=q^{n-2}_{jj}-q^{n-2}_{ij} \eeq between the $(j,j)$ and $(i,j)$ entries of $Q_{n-d-1}=Q_{n-2}=(q^{n-2}_{ij})$ equals the weight of the set of 2-tree in-forests of $G$ that converge to $j$ and have $i$ and $j$ in separate trees.
-We have that substituting (\ref{L+viaForests}) in (\ref{Meyer3.3entry}) yields $m_{ij}=f_{ij}/(\si_{n-1}\,\pi_j)$ if $i\ne j$.
-Finally, we know (a more general result is the Markov chain tree theorem \cite{LeightonRivest83,LeightonRivest86}) that $\pi_j=q_j/\si_{n-1}$, where $q_j$ is the total weight of trees converging to $j$ in~$G$, so that $\sum_{k=1}^nq_k=\si_{n-1}$.
-This provides $m_{ij}=f_{ij}/q_j$ if $i\ne j$ and $m_{ij}=\si_{n-1}/q_j$ if $i=j$.
-We obtain the following theorem. \begin{thm} Let $T\in\R^{n,n}$ be the transition matrix of an $n$-state ergodic homogeneous Markov chain with states $1\cdc n$.
-Let $G$ be the weighted digraph without loops whose vertices are $1\cdc n$ and arc weights are equal to the corresponding transition probabilities in~$T$.
-Then the mean first passage times from state $i$ to state $j$ can be represented as follows: \beq m_{ij}=
+\begin{thm} Let $T\in\R^{n\times n}$ be the transition matrix of an $n$-state ergodic homogeneous Markov chain with states\/ $1\cdc n$.
+Let $G$ be the weighted digraph without loops whose vertices are\/ $1\cdc n$ and arc weights are equal to the corresponding transition probabilities in~$T$.
+Then the mean first passage times from state $i$ to state $j$ in the Markov chain can be represented as follows$:$ \beq m_{ij}=

-\eeq where $f_{ij}$ is the total weight of 2-tree in-forests of $G$ that have one tree containing $i$ and the other tree converging to $j$, $q_j$ is the total weight of spanning trees converging to~$j$ in $G$, and $\tilde q_j=q_j/\sum_{k=1}^nq_k$. \end{thm}
+\eeq where $f_{ij}$ is the total weight of\/ $2$-tree in-forests of\/ $G$ that have one tree containing\/ $i$ and the other tree converging to~$j,$ $q_j$ is the total weight of spanning trees converging to~$j$ in $G,$ and $\tilde q_j=q_j/\sum_{k=1}^nq_k$. \end{thm}